simulanics/AGIEval/README.md

 Evaluating Foundation Models](https://arxiv.org/pdf/2304.06364.pdf).

 # Tasks and Data
-[We have updated the dataset to version 1.1.](data/v1_1) The new version updated Chinese Gaokao (chemistry, biology, physics) datasets with questions from 2023 and resolved formatting issues.
-To facilitate evaluation, now all multi-choice question (MCQ tasks have one answer only (Gaokao-Physics and JEC-QA used to have multi-label answers).
+[We have updated the dataset to version 1.1.](data/v1_1) The new version updated Chinese Gaokao (chemistry, biology, physics) datasets with questions from 2023 and addressed annotation issues.
+To facilitate evaluation, now all multi-choice question (MCQ) tasks have one answer only (Gaokao-Physics and JEC-QA used to have multi-label answers).
 AGIEval-en datasets remain the same as Verison 1.0.
 The new version's statistics are as follows:

 AGIEval v1.1 contains 20 tasks, including 18 MCQ tasks and two cloze tasks (Gaokao-Math-Cloze and MATH).
 You can find the full list of tasks in the table below.
 ![The datasets used in AGIEVal](AGIEval_tasks.png)